uvaCS4720/hw3-android2-app-miaark/README.md

 ### GitHub Username - @miaark

 ### APP DETAILS + FUNCTIONALITY
-- View men's and women's NCAA basketball games by selecting a date and pressing 'Load Games' to read from the API (https://ncaa-api.henrygd.me/)
+- View men's and women's NCAA college basketball games by selecting a date and pressing 'Load Games' to read from the API (https://ncaa-api.henrygd.me/)
 - If online, games will be read from the API and stored in the local database.
 If offline, the games cached in the database can be returned if re-queried for.
 - Get the newest, most recent data while connected to the Internet by re-clicking 'Load Games'
 - View upcoming games with details like teams and start times